Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 My mom and I recently disembarked Adventure of the Seas after a seven-night Western Caribbean sailing that visited Roatan, Honduras; Belize City, Belize; Cozumel, Mexico; and Perfect Day at CocoCay.
 We had a wonderful time!

-Here’s what you can expect when sailing on Adventure of the Seas in 2023.
+Here’s what you can expect when sailing on Adventure of the Seas.

 Ship revitalization